TencentARC/ArcNerf/README.md

 ![pipe](assets/Pipe2.png)

+  - Based on this pipeline, we can easily extend original nerf/neus model for:
+    - NeRF with pruning volume, with freq embed
+    - NeRF with hashGrid embed
+    - NeRF with hashGrid embed + volume pruning -> NGP model
+    - NeuS with pruning volume, with freq embed
+    - NeuS with hashGrid embed
+    - NeuS with hashGrid embed + volume pruning -> NeuS-NGP model
+  - Plug-in the modules like volume pruning makes the speed faster and generate better result.
+See [expr](docs/expr.md) for more detail.

 - Unified dataset and benchmark:
   - We split the dataset following on official repo, and all methods are running under the same settings for fair comparison.